-I am an Assistant Professor in Environmental Politics at the American University in Paris, where I work and teach on climate and environmental politics, social movements and critical theory.
+I am an Assistant Professor in Environmental Politics at the American University in Paris, where I work and teach on climate and environmental politics, social movements, and critical theory.
 Prior to joining AUP, I received my Ph.D. from Columbia University and served as the Junior Director of the Columbia Climate School Earth Network on Decarbonization, Climate Resilience and Climate Justice.
-This network connects researchers across the social sciences, natural sciencies and humanities working on themes related to climate justice and is funded by a Columbia Climate School grant.

 My research focuses on the political influence of environmental movements at a time of climate crisis.
 In a book project, titled Climate Action, Movements and Political Change, I study how youth climate movements redefine the meaning of climate justice and push for political change from the ground up.
-I am also the lead-editor of the volume Climate Justice Now! - Crossing Disciplines to Combat Our Planetary Crisis under contract with Columbia University Press.
+I am also the lead-editor of the volume Climate Justice Now! - Crossing Disciplines to Combat Our Planetary Crisis, published with Columbia University Press in March 2026.
 In addition to my book projects, I have broader interests in contemporary political thought and political theology.

 You can email me at rmarwege@aup.edu, and visit my academia.edu page here.